lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 butane main.bu > main.ign
 ```

-Then, I decided to investigate how to write the Terraform module that would
+Then, I decided to investigate how to define the Vultr VM in Terraform.
+The
-create a Vultr VM.
-The resulting file is twofold.
-First, we need to configure
+resulting configuration is twofold.
+First, we need to configure Terraform to be
-Terraform to be able to interact with the Vultr API, using the [Vultr
+able to interact with the Vultr API, using the [Vultr provider].
+Second, I
-provider].
-Second, I needed to [create the VM][vultr_instance][^cli] and fed it
+needed to [create the VM][vultr_instance][^cli] and feed it the Ignition
-the Ignition configuration.
+configuration.

 [Vultr provider]: https://registry.terraform.io/providers/vultr/vultr/latest/docs
 [vultr_instance]: https://registry.terraform.io/providers/vultr/vultr/latest/docs/resources/instance